dang-w/ai-content-summariser-api/README.md

 ### Deploying to Hugging Face Spaces

 1. Create a new Space on Hugging Face
-2. Choose FastAPI as the SDK
+2. Choose Docker as the SDK
 3. Upload your backend code
 4. Configure the environment variables:
    - `CORS_ORIGINS`: Your frontend URL

+## Performance Optimizations

+The API includes several performance optimizations:

+1. **Model Caching**: Models are loaded once and cached for subsequent requests
+2. **Result Caching**: Frequently requested summaries are cached to avoid redundant processing
+3. **Asynchronous Processing**: Long-running tasks are processed asynchronously

 ## Development